anon381/to-do-list/README.md

 - JSON file persistence (`db.json`) in serverless functions is ephemeral; each cold start may have older or empty state and concurrent writes can race.
 For production use a real database (PlanetScale, Neon, KV, Upstash, etc.).
 - To avoid data loss, replace file write logic with a database adapter.

-### Serverless JSON storage path
+### Serverless JSON storage path & consolidated function
 When deployed on Vercel the writable directory is `/tmp`.
-The functions now auto-switch to `/tmp/db.json` so writes succeed instead of returning 500 errors.
-This still does not persist across deployments or some cold starts.
+The API is now consolidated into a single `api/app.js` function so all routes share the same `/tmp/db.json` during a warm instance.
+Data is still ephemeral (lost on cold start / redeploy).
 Locally you can override with an env var:
 ```
 # PowerShell
 $Env:DB_FILE_DIR = "."; npm run dev